elahe-dastan/urlShortener/README.md

 Advantages: No time is taken to generate a short URL

 Disadvantage: Operation with database to pick up a short URL takes time

+My time complexity estimation:
+Retrieving a short URL = O(used short URLs)
+Inserting to database = O(1) :

+My database size estimation:
+We need only one table that has two columns :
+ID as primary key and long url that matches it